How to Make DIY Wooden Drawer Pulls with Dowel Rods and Plumbing Tees

 All these DIY ideas and some of my friends’ ideas are gathered in an extensive blog post about updating a kitchen without replacing the cabinets.
 I’m sure you can find an idea to use for your kitchen remodel.

-Below you can see what the custom wooden drawer pulls look like on my Ikea vanity.
+Below you can see what the custom new drawer pulls look like on my Ikea vanity.
 I usually have black ring pulls on the drawers but I love how it changes the look with the wood.
 What do you think?

 Also, check out my honest review of the cheap peel-and-stick vinyl tiles.
 You definitely can’t beat the price.
 The floor only cost me $100.